pickettj/jamespickett.info/rec_letter_questionnaire.md

 layout: default
 ---

 I am more than happy to write a recommendation letter for you!
 It’s part of my job, after all.
-It will save me time, and lead to a better letter, if you can fill out the following information and send it to me in the *text* of an email (i.e. not as an attachment):
+It will save me time, and lead to a better letter, if you can fill out the following information and send it to me both in the text of an email *and* as an attachment:

 **Student Name**: